off-by-some/contrakit/docs/paper/axioms/axioms.md

 # Invariant: True
 ```

 **Without A0**, renaming outcomes or contexts could change the contradiction count.
 We could thus "game" $K$ by relabeling alone—despite identical experiments and decisions (App B.3.2).
-This would make $K$ about notation, not structure — leading to semantic bias where truth becomes cosmetic; privileging some vocabularies and allowing erasure of other perspectives.
+This would make $K$ about notation, not structure—leading to semantic bias where truth becomes cosmetic; privileging some vocabularies and allowing erasure of other perspectives.

+The structure must transcend labels.

 ------